RichoKD/VeriFrame/README.md

    ```

 3. **Worker automatically:**
-   - Polls for available jobs
+   - Checks for available jobs
    - Downloads .blend files from IPFS
    - Renders using Blender
    - Uploads results to IPFS